Gatsbywax/wax-blockchain/tokenomics/proposals/general-fee-formula.md

 #### Special Case: free_block_cpu_threshold = 0

-In the scenario where `free_block_cpu_threshold` is set to 0, the fee formula simplifies to:
+In the scenario where `free_block_cpu_threshold` is set to 0, the fee formula expands to:

 ```
 fee = fee_scaler * tx_cost_metric / (max_block_cpu - ema_block_cpu) - fee_scaler * tx_cost_metric / max_block_cpu
 ```

 As a function of ema_block_cpu, the term on the right is a constant designed to make sure the transaction fees equal zero when ema_block_cpu equals zero.
-Ie no chain activity implies zero fees for the first transaction.
-That is a bit of an arbitrary choice, so we can consider the case where the right hand constant is removed:
+In other words, no chain activity implies zero fees for the first transaction.
+Starting fees at zero is an arbitrary choice, so we can consider the case where the right hand constant is removed:

 ```
 fee = fee_scaler * tx_cost_metric / (max_block_cpu - ema_block_cpu)